 • The T. Rowe Price Finance Lab allows students to virtually trade stocks and manage portfolios in real time using 12 Bloomberg terminals.

-CBE has hosted seven rounds of The Associate competition, TU's rendition of The Apprentice.
+• CBE has hosted 11 rounds of "The Associate" competition, TU's rendition of the TV series "The Apprentice."
 The competition provides students with a once-in-a-lifetime opportunity to show their business acumen while learning from successful business leaders of local, national and international companies.

 College of Education